vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 ## Custom Fonts

-Previous iterations of this website used custom fonts loaded via CSS.
+Previous iterations of this site used custom fonts loaded via CSS.
 I decided to serve a native font stack without the need for the extra loading and page weight.

 Font blocking is a primary source of page slowdown and is noticeable on mobile.
 Anything we can do to mitigate against this (and maintain good legibility in our type) is a good thing.

-## SASS and CSS
+## Sass and CSS

-I took a look at the current SASS I was using. it wasn’t written well, coded to get the site up and running.
+I took a look at the current Sass I was using. it wasn’t written well, coded to get the site up and running.
 It did the job well enough (for what it was) but it wasn’t reflective of my abilities or had any care put in to it.
 I started again.

 The goal of good CSS is to write as little as possible.
 Make code maintainable, easy to read and avoid continually adding to the code base.
 That last point is important.
 We don’t wish to continually add to the code base.